-Non-manipulative – The twisting associated with conventional spinal manipulation is the predominant risk when it comes to the upper neck.
-Much of the peer-reviewed literature that assesses injuries following neck manipulation cite the twisting of the head as a primary mechanism of injury.
+Non-manipulative - The twisting associated with conventional spinal manipulation is the predominant risk when it comes to the upper neck.
+Much of the peer-reviewed literature that assesses injuries following neck manipulation cites the twisting of the head as a primary mechanism of injury.
 The goal of an adjustment is always to correct one problem without causing another, and every caution is taken to protect the sensitive nerves, blood vessels, and tissues of the upper neck.

 What do you feel when you get an upper cervical adjustment?

 Since an upper cervical adjustment is performed in the manner described above, many patients report that the experience of having an adjustment is very easy and comfortable.
 In fact, many patients report that all they felt was a light tap.
-There is no feeling of a pop, no cracking sound, and no uncomfortable muscle tightening during the adjustment.
+There is no feeling of pop, no cracking sound, and no uncomfortable muscle tightening during the adjustment.
 Specialized adjusting tables are used to accomplish an upper cervical adjustment, which is another reason why you should seek a qualified professional for cervical adjustments.

 What are the risks of upper cervical adjustments?

 There are very few risks associated with upper cervical adjustments.
 It is very rare for a patient to experience an adverse reaction to an upper cervical adjustment.
 The most commonly reported side effect of an adjustment is mild muscle soreness.
-Upper cervical doctors are some of the most conservative within the chiropractic profession, which means that they only adjust the upper neck when it is necessary.
+Upper cervical doctors are some of the most conservative in the chiropractic profession, which means that they only adjust the upper neck when it is necessary.

 A primary goal of upper cervical care is to perform an adjustment that will last for as long as possible, rather than having conventional manipulation performed frequently.
 In this way, the goal of an upper cervical adjustment is the get the best possible result with the fewest amount of adjustments possible.
 This leads to improved structural stability, decreased healthcare costs, and continued progress without depending on frequent chiropractic adjustments.